haddocking/haddocking.github.io/education/HADDOCK-Xlinks/index.md

 <br>
 <a class="prompt prompt-question">
-Does the docking using only the the predicted interfaces from the DISVIS interaction analysis generate any reasonable models?<br>
+Does the docking using only the the predicted interfaces from the DisVis interaction analysis generate any reasonable models?<br>
 </a>
 <details style="background-color:#DAE4E7">
 <summary>See solution for scenario 2: